Cato Networks Knowledge Base

 BGP Neighbors

-• BGP between Cato Networks PoP and a BGP router within a tunnel - Cato Cloud advertises account ranges, including the default route (0/0), and receives static, Dynamic Ranges and Floating Ranges for a site.
+• BGP between Cato Networks PoP and a BGP router within a tunnel - Cato advertises account ranges, including the default route (0/0), and receives static, Dynamic Ranges and Floating Ranges for a site.
 For example, BGP is the preferred mode for exchanging routes in an Amazon AWS IPSec connection.

 Note